-Fig. 3: Queuing model for a single-link segment.
+Fig. 3.
+Queuing model for a single-link segment.

-served that network traffic characteristics change insignificantly within small time intervals.
-For example, it is safe to assume that the packet loss rate, the packet delay, and the throughput would remain relatively constant for at least one minute [Zhang and Duffield 2001].
+In our model, the service rate and the drop probability of the M/D/1 queue are calibrated periodically using simple measurements from simulation to calculate the effect of the simulated traffic at the corresponding segments.
+It has been observed that network traffic characteristics change insignificantly within small time intervals.
+For example, it is safe to assume that the packet loss rate, the packet delay, and the throughput would remain relatively constant for at least 1 minute [Zhang and Duffield 2001].
 Consequently, one can expect that our queuing model can be applied at regular time intervals large enough to overcome the synchronization overhead between the simulation and emulation systems.

-In the discussion to follow, we first deal with the situation that the network segment consists of only one link; we develop a closed-form solution only for steady state.
-We then extend the model to deal with multi-link segments.
+In the following discussion, we first deal with the situation that the network segment consists of only one link; we develop a closed-form solution only for steady state.
+We then extend the model to deal with multilink segments.
 After that, we complete the model by capturing the transient behavior of both network segment types.